JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

    * Change `androidx.compose.compiler:compiler` to `org.jetbrains.kotlin:kotlin-compose-compiler-plugin-embeddable`
    * Change `androidx.compose.compiler:compiler-hosted` to `org.jetbrains.kotlin:kotlin-compose-compiler-plugin`

-5. If you are using compiler options for the Jetpack Compose compiler, they can now be set in the `composeCompiler{}` block.
+5. If you are using compiler options for the Jetpack Compose compiler, they should now be set in the `composeCompiler{}` block.
    See [Compiler options](#compose-compiler-options-dsl) for reference.

+   > The plugin provides defaults for several compiler options that were only specified manually before.
+   > If you have any of them set up with `freeCompilerArgs`, for example, Gradle will report a duplicate options error.
+   >
+   {type="warning"}

 ## Compose compiler options DSL